[If you have a serious medical condition, you should consult a doctor before fasting.]

 Share the food you would normally eat with someone hungry.
 This is a principle right out of Isaiah 58.
 God wanted the Israelites to be charitable during the fast, to share their food with the hungry, to meet the needs of the poor.
 If it is not possible to immediately find someone in need, then give something extra to charity during your fast.
 You are saving money and food by not eating, so share what you are saving with others.
 This is what God intended, and the blessings are immeasurable.

 While fasting, dress normally, act normally, go to work or school.
 In a private fast, don’t announce to those outside your home you are fasting.
 The fast is between you and the Lord, a humble thing, not something to boast about for personal glory.
+17 But when you fast, put oil on your head and wash your face, 18 so that it will not be obvious to others that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you.
+(Jesus in Matthew 6)

 If you have a family, especially children, feed your family.
 Provide food for them as normal.
 Don’t ignore the needs of your house because you are fasting.
 This is also an instruction right out of Isaiah 58.